Frequently asked questions answered: Priory addiction expert, Dr Niall Campbell, on the surge in cocaine use

 How are they accessing cocaine?

 “People tell me that in certain parts of London, cocaine can be delivered by dealers in as little as 10 minutes via car.
 It can be delivered faster than a pizza.
 It’s said to cost around £50 to £60 a gram, and is reasonable quality as dealers want to keep their customers.
 A heavy user might use 2/3 grams in a night, depending how much cocaine is in it.
 People access cocaine on the dark web but often it’s just a coded phone conversation to a dealer.
-I am seeing patients as young as 18 up to the age of 65.
+I'm seeing patients as young as 18 up to the age of 65.
 Teens start on alcohol and sometimes have got drunk to the point of amnesia.
 They don’t start on marijuana anymore, they have a drink and some coke.
-If they hang around with risk-taking party types, they are more likely to start using themselves.
+If they hang around with risk-taking party types, they're more likely to start using themselves.
 The peer pressure is all there.

 “Some older people have used other drugs in earlier years and then thought 'what's the harm of doing this?'”